yagoferrer/map-tools/README.md

   }
 });
 ```
 Once you add a Marker, it will generate a unique identifier to save a reference of the Marker under `map.markers[uid]`.
-If you can set your own uid by setting: data.$uid = 'your unique value here' under the marker options.
+If you can set your own uid by setting: data.uid = 'your unique value here' under the marker options.

 #### Add Multiple Markers